-There’s a process you can work through that will help you achieve greater clarity of your objectives, which leads to great clarity in your writing.
+There’s a five-step process you can work through that will help clarify your objectives, which leads to greater clarity in your writing.

-This process also helps you kick-start any writing project (and finish it) with only the necessary elements, because you’ll know exactly what you’re after and how to make it happen.
+This method also helps you kick-start any writing project (and finish it) with only the necessary elements, because you’ll know exactly what you’re after and how to make it happen.

-Step One: Begin with the end in mind
+Step #1: Begin with the end in mind

-The most important step in the process is right here, before you write a word.
+The most important step in the process happens before you even write a word.

 You must understand your objective for the content.

 From a content marketing standpoint, you’re usually seeking to educate or persuade (often both, and as we’ll see in the next step, they’re actually the same thing even when intentions vary).

-Having a “great idea” and sitting down to write often leads to a half-finished train wreck.
+Having a “great idea” and sitting down to write can often lead to a half-finished train wreck.